xcore/sc_flash/doc/api-small.rst

   The number of bytes that a sector-erase erases.
 The default value, 4096 bytes, is compatible with about half of the flash devices.

+**PORT_SPI_SS**

+  The port to which the SPI slave select signal is connected.
+Normally defined in the XN file.

+**PORT_SPI_CLK**

+  The port to which the SPI clock signal is connected.
+Normally defined in the XN file.

+**PORT_SPI_MISO**

+  The port to which the SPI master-in slave-out is connected.
+Normally defined in the XN file.

+**PORT_SPI_MOSI**

+  The port to which the SPI master-out slave-in is connected.
+Normally defined in the XN file.

 Functions
 ---------

+These functions are defined in ``spi.h``.

 .. doxygenfunction:: spiInit
 .. doxygenfunction:: spiCommandStatus